lanpartis/Type-on-Strap/_posts/2018-01-13-install-ros-for-ubuntu-mate-on-raspberry-pi3.md

 source ~/.bashrc
 ```

+**Extra:**

-for python3 to use ros
+For Python3 to use ROS
 ```shell
 pip3 install pyyaml rospkg catcin_pkg

 ```

-to use rosserial
+To use rosserial to control Arduino
 ```shell
 sudo apt-get install ros-indigo-rosserial-arduino sudo apt-get install ros-indigo-rosserial